Career Academy of Utah General FAQs

 Can my child work at their own pace?

 The elementary program is self-paced and flexible within the parameters of the curriculum.
 Middle and high school students complete lessons in synchronous and asynchronous sessions and are expected to complete quizzes, tests, and other assignments in a timely manner.

 Core courses are offered in language arts, math, science, and history.
 Other courses in the appropriate grade levels include art, health or physical education, music, world languages, and more.
 High school students can choose from a variety of electives, including career-focused courses.

 Does my child need a computer to attend?

 Yes.
 However, based on financial need and eligibility, Career Academy of Utah may loan a computer to each enrolled student to support the learning process upon request.
 These computers are Career Academy of Utah instructional property and must be returned when the student leaves the school.
 CAU will arrange for technical support and troubleshooting for these systems.
 Each family will need to secure their own internet service provider.

 Students spend time with classmates online and through school outings, field trips, and other activities.
 In addition to school-based clubs, K12 online national clubs help connect students with like interests and passions.

 What career preparation and networking opportunities will be available?

-Once high school enrollment begins in 2023*, high school students will have the opportunity to pursue in-person or virtual internship, apprenticeships, and other work-related experiences.
+High school students have the opportunity to pursue in-person or virtual internships, apprenticeships, and other work-related experiences.
 This experiential approach to education, through relevant and authentic applications, mimics the real-world environment of the workplace.
-The school will weave project based learning and professional skill development into all aspects of each student's education.
+The school weaves project-based learning and professional skill development into all aspects of each student's education.

 Do you provide curriculum for students with special needs?